 Refunding flights from a travel agency or other third-party supplier

-How to get a refund from flights that have been bought via a travel agency or other third-party supplier?
+How to get a refund on flight tickets that have been bought via a travel agency or other third-party supplier?
 In all of the cases, when you wish to make changes, or in this case request for a refund, you have to contact the agency or supplier that sold you your tickets.

 It may be a hassle to try to contact them but remember that it’s no use calling or messaging the airline if you wish to get a refund.
 You have to initiate the refund process with the supplier.
 The waiting times may frustrate you with the third-party suppliers but just be patient and do what you have to do to get the refund.